A historic win. The National Spelling Bee has not one -- but 8 champions

 And, sure enough, all of the competitors from round 17 made it to the end.

-The finals of the competition went on more than an hour and half passed the scheduled time with words like omphalopsychite, Geeldikkop and auftaktigkeit.
+Thursday night's finals went on more than an hour and half past the scheduled time with words like omphalopsychite, Geeldikkop and auftaktigkeit.

-Spellcheck may not recognize those words, but the champions sure did.
+Spellcheck may not recognize these words, but the champions sure did.

+Five rounds and 47 words in a row were spelled perfectly.
+Each of the eight champions will receive a $50,000 prize.

 Even as the night grew late and the tension ran high, many competitors would still offer high fives or a clasp of hands as another student prepared for or came back from successfully spelling their word.
 By the end, it was full hugs of support for one another.